 For years Doran Amatto has spent his summer months touring B.C. on his electric bike.
-During his travels through Gibsons, the Whistler-based professional painter noticed something wrong with one of the town’s centrepieces – a former floating TV star was washed up.
+During his travels through Gibsons, the Nelson-based professional painter noticed something wrong with one of the town’s centrepieces – a former floating TV star was washed up.

 “I came through six years ago and saw it sitting here, and of course I was very excited.
 But I started looking at it closer and I realized, she’s in pretty rough shape,” Amatto said.

 The steel tug known as Persephone was chartered by CBC for The Beachcombers, a hit television show from the 1970s that was filmed in Gibsons for more than two decades.
 After the show was cancelled, the boat was donated to the town.
 Today the Persephone rests at Five Corners as a public display, with rust streaking down her hull.

 This week Amatto planned to repaint the vessel – and even considered “blowing in and going rogue” – but cancelled due to potential liability and insurance issues.
 Now he’s hoping that the Town will prioritize the much-needed restoration job.